Skip to Main Content

 An established business develops its revenue forecast based on past performance adjusted to account for recent market developments.
 In contrast, if you’re starting your business, you must rely on industry benchmarks or compare data from similar companies in your niche to build a realistic projection.

-Avoiding overly optimistic projections when estimating revenue is essential — overestimating can lead to unrealistic spending plans.
+You want to avoid overly optimistic revenue projectionss, which can lead to unrealistic spending plans.

 Fixed costs

 These costs remain constant over time, regardless of the scale of your production or any other business activity.
-For instance, rent is a fixed cost — it doesn’t fluctuate based on how much your business produces in a given month.
+For instance, rent is a fixed monthly expense — it doesn’t fluctuate based on how much your business produces in a given month.

 It’s essential to include fixed costs in the budget as it indicates the minimum revenue your business needs to earn to cover costs that will occur regardless of your business activity.